 When you get behind the wheel, you have more to think about than many realize.
 You may have been driving for a long time and consider yourself equipped to handle whatever comes your way on the road.
 However, it’s never a bad idea to make sure you’re practicing safe driving every time you get in the car.
-Car accidents happen, and if you find yourself needing legal representation in Northern Colorado, Steve Ray will fight for you.
+Car accidents happen, and if you find yourself needing legal representation in Northern Colorado, local lawyer Steve Ray will fight for you.
 In this blog, we’ll discuss the most common causes of car accidents, and how you can be prepared to prevent them.

 The Most Common Causes of Car Accidents

 - Distracted Driving – Distracted drivers are the number one cause of car accidents in the United States today.
 This is not the driver who drove drunk through a red light, no this includes anyone on the road focusing on something else in addition to the road.
 This includes eating, texting, talking on the phone, putting on makeup, reaching for something elsewhere in the car, etc. According to the National Highway Traffic Safety Administration, 3,450 people died in 2016 due to crashes caused by a distracted driver, and the numbers are climbing.